||| Beautiful Arctic Fox Pictures For Your Home |||

 ARCTIC FOX SURVIVING IN COLD CLIMATE

 Since they live in such a cold climate, to prevent heat loss, the Arctic fox, like in this photo art image, curls up tucking its head and legs under its body and behind its tail, just like in our cute animal pictures.
 The view of the white fox image brought a smile to my face.
 This way the fox gets the smallest surface area to volume ratio.
 It also protects the least insulated areas which make for great pictures of arctic foxes.
 The average head and body length of the male is 22 in, with a range of 18 to 27 in, while the female is very similar in size.
 In some regions, the information shows no difference in size is seen between males and also females.
+Many ask us to show me a picture of an arctic fox and we are proud to show them our gallery.

 Arctic Fox Images Shot in The Upper Arctic